jason-paulose/NBA-Free-Agency-Analysis/README.md

 ### Source Data

 I found this dataset on Kaggle, downloaded it as a .csv and imported it into SQL Server.
-Credit for the dataset goes to Nathan Lauga on Kaggle: https://www.kaggle.com/nathanlauga/nba-games
+Credit for the dataset goes to Nathan Lauga: https://www.kaggle.com/nathanlauga/nba-games

 One consideration is that one table only had team data from the 2019 - 2020 NBA season.
 As a result, the analysis of the statistics above are based on 2019 - 2020 data.